yo-yo-yo-jbo/cicada_tools/README.md

 * `A KOAN` (2): The notion that a key could be an English word with some occurences modified ("FIRFUMFERENFE").
 * `AN INSTRUCTION`: Currently *unknown* but that square matrix was used back in 2013.
 Minor details: "KNOW THIS" is a potential crib.
 * `AN END` (page 64): Cribbing (guessting plaintext is "AN END") is useful, walking backwards.
 The decryption could be a reference to the Totient function and primes as mentioned earlier, but a Totient function on a prime is simply that prime minus 1, so maybe the Totient function still needs to be used.
 The hash `36367763ab73783c7af284446c59466b4cd653239a311cb7116d4618dee09a8425893dc7500b464fdaf1672d7bef5e891c6e2274568926a49fb4f45132c2a8b4` is important.
 * `Parable` (page 65): Repeating certain potential keys like "CIRCUMFERENCE" or "INSTAR".
+Also note this is the same parable [used back in 2013](https://uncovering-cicada.fandom.com/wiki/What_Happened_Part_1_(2013)) so there is a subtle hint that GP-sums should be used as they were used there (maybe the product of GP-sums of sentences, excluding titles).